“I’VE GOT CLIENTS COMING OUT THE WAZOO!”

 Do you know what it is?
 I’ll tell you in a moment.

-Because I’m about to wrap this up, and there’s a tip on there about how to write a good ending.
+Because I’m about to wrap this up, and there’s a tip in there about how to write a good ending.

-This free poster will arrive by USPS along with your Certificate of Membership and your official Membership Card.
+This free 9 Places to Get Clients NOW special report will arrive in your Welcome Kit along with your Certificate of Membership and your official Membership Card.

 Plus, you’ll get immediate access to the full PWA Membership Site so you can start enjoying all the benefits of membership just moments from now.